 1.3 kilometres of amazement: take a walk along the East Side Gallery and rediscover art and the history of the Berlin Wall.

 At 1316 metres long, the open-air art gallery on the banks of the Spree in Friedrichshain is the longest continuous section of the Berlin Wall still in existence.
-Immediately after the wall came down, 118 artists from 21 countries began painting the East Side Gallery, and it officially opened as an open air gallery on 28 September 1990.
+Immediately after the wall came down on 9 November 1989, 118 artists from 21 countries began painting the East Side Gallery, and it officially opened as an open air gallery on 28 September 1990.
 Just over a year later, it was given protected memorial status.

-In more than a hundred paintings on what was the east side of the wall, the artists commented on the political changes in 1989/90.
+In more than a hundred paintings on what was the east side of the wall, the artists comment on the political changes in 1989/90.
 Some of the works at the East Side Gallery are particularly popular, such as Dmitri Vrubel’s Fraternal Kiss and Birgit Kinders’s Trabant breaking through the wall.
-They are not just a popular subject for postcards – you’re sure to want to photograph them yourself.

 Out in the open air, the East Side Gallery is completely exposed to the weather, which means that there are regular efforts to restore it.
 In 1996, Kani Alavi founded East Side Gallery e.
 V., an artists’ initiative to preserve and restore the works.
 By 2000, a 300-metre stretch of the wall had already been restored and 33 pictures repainted, and in 2009 the whole East Side Gallery was restored.
 87 artists took part and 100 paintings were restored.
 In November 2018, the State of Berlin transferred the East Side Gallery to the property of the Stiftung Berliner Mauer (SBM), which is thus responsible for the preservation of the monument

 How do I get to Berlin East Side Gallery?